 Apply for State Aid As A Non-Citizen, Texas Resident

 If you are a foreign student or non-citizen, you may be eligible to be classified as a Texas resident for tuition purposes.
 If so, you may also be eligible to receive state financial aid.
-For more information, visit our Texas Application for State Aid.
+For more information, visit the Texas Application for State Aid.

 Apply for Education Abroad Aid